marceaunahon/LIRIS-ACCELERAI-ethics-study/readme.md

 # How it works

 - In order to launch the app, you have to run the menu.py file.
-It will then launch a Menu instance, i.e. a GUI that we ask you what application you want to launch, and to select params.
+It will then launch a Menu instance, i.e. a GUI that asks you what application you want to launch, and to select params.
 There are four applications:
     - **Questionnaire** (*Questionnaire utilisateur*): an user questionnaire that allows to gather data about user profile
     - **SlidersGUI** (*Questionnaire valeurs*): presents all the values to the user and asks them to quantify their importance thanks to sliders
     - **ChoiceSituationGUI** (*Choix en situation*): presents a situation and two options, the user must choose one the two possibilites